ArduPilot/ardupilot/libraries/AP_Scripting/applets/VTOL-quicktune.md

 for roll, pitch and thrust.
 A maximum of 0.01 is good for most VTOL vehicles.

+## QUIK_RP_PI_RATIO

+This is the ratio for P to I for roll and pitch axes.
+This should normally be 1, but on some large vehicles a value of up to 3 can be used if the I term in the PID is causing too much phase lag.

+If QUIK_RP_PI_RATIO is less than 1 then the I value will not be changed at all when P is changed.

+## QUIK_Y_PI_RATIO

+This is the ratio for P to I for the yax axis.
+This should normally be 10, but a different value may be needed on some vehicle types.

+If QUIK_Y_PI_RATIO is less than 1 then the I value will not be changed at all when P is changed.

+## QUIK_AUTO_FILTER

+This enables automatic setting of the PID filters based on the INS_GYRO_FILTER value.
+Set to zero to disable this feature.

+## QUIK_AUTO_SAVE

+This enables automatic saving of the tune if this number of seconds pass after the end of the tune without reverting the tune.
+Setting this to a non-zero value allows you to use quicktune with a 2-position switch, with the switch settings as low and mid positions.
+A zero value disables auto-save and you need to have a 3 position switch.

 # Operation

 First you should setup harmonic notch filtering using the guide in the